top of page

 Method 2: Observation & Interview

-To see firsthand how students navigate the MATH building, as well as to identify pain points in navigation, we selected room 1150 for students to find, and a specific entrance for students to navigate from.
+To see firsthand how students navigate the MATH building, as well as to identify pain points in navigation, we selected room 1150 for students to find, and a specific (most commonly used) entrance for students to navigate from.
 After they found the room, we interviewed them on their experience.

 Q: “How did you feel when trying to find Room 1150?”